Chapter 6.2 Buildings

 The Heat in Buildings Strategy has set a target of over 1 million homes heated with zero emissions heat by 2030.
 It is clear the voluntary approach will not drive the pace and scale necessary to meet this target.

 The Scottish Government has previously committed to setting minimum standards of energy efficiency for all homes (e.g. applied at point of sale or change of tenancy) and the phasing out of fossil fuel boilers.
-These measures are part of the Bute House agreement between the Scottish Green Party and the SNP.
+The 2024-5 Programme for Government confirms the commitment to this Bill.

 The regulatory framework should include: